 Helpful Personal Characteristics for Scopists

 Just like any job, scoping is perfectly suited for some people but is not for everyone.
-If you have the following qualities, you could be a good scopist and might like it as well.
+If you have the following qualities, you would be a good scopist for court reporters.

 You Are Good At: